Print Options

 Stage II: Formal Appeal

-1. The student must submit a formal written appeal to the CAHP Conduct Officer, who also serves as the Assistant Dean for Academic Affairs, no later than ten business days after the informal appeal process has been concluded.
+1. The student must submit a formal written appeal to the CAHP Conduct Officer, who also serves as the Associate Dean for Academic Affairs, no later than ten business days after the informal appeal process has been concluded.
 The written appeal should include a detailed account of the informal appeal procedures conducted as well as provide an account of the facts pertinent to the academic evaluation with the reasons why the student believes the academic evaluation is prejudiced or capricious.
 The formal written appeal should be as specific as possible and should include a request to appear personally before the Faculty-Student Appeals Committee if the student elects to do so.

 2. The CAHP Conduct Officer will identify the chairperson and members of the Faculty-Student Appeals Committee within ten business days of receiving the formal written appeal.
 The CAHP Faculty-Student Appeals Committee will investigate and/or hear appeals involving academic evaluations in which a student can provide evidence that the evaluation was prejudiced or capricious.
 The Conduct Officer will assist the student in managing the procedural steps of the policy.